BruceEckel/HelloCookieCutter1/Readme.rst

 To get started, create a directory somewhere on your computer.
-The name of this directory will be the name of your Cookiecutter template, but it doesn't constrain anything else --- the generated project doesn't need to use the template name, for example.
+The name of this directory will be the name of your Cookiecutter template, but it doesn't constrain anything else--the generated project doesn't need to use the template name, for example.
 Our project will be called ``HelloCookieCutter1``:

 .. code-block:: bash